webis-de/webis-de.github.io/README.md

 - `css` Main Sass file and additional CSS
 - `img/fonts/js` Image, fonts, and JavaScript files

+Other folders not starting with an underscore are content folders containing HTML content files.

 ## Update Publications
 To update the publications page, change into the `_maintenance` folder and run